Les Liaisons dangereuses (film): Censorship

-There was concern the film would be allowed to screen in France at all.
+There was concern the film would not be allowed to screen in France at all.
 Eventually, permission was granted to show it to adults.
 In September 1959, the film was denied an export license because it was "unrepresentative of French film art", and thus could not be shown outside France.

 Two weeks into the film's run in Paris, the film was seized as the result of civil action taken against it by the Society of Men of Letters, who said they were acting to protect the reputation of the original work.
 They wanted its title changed to Les Liaisons Dangereuses '60.
 This was done.

 The movie was a massive hit at the French box office – the most successful domestic film since 1954.

 Eventually, the film was allowed to be exported to Japan, Greece, and the Scandinavian countries.
 Then, in 1961, a full export licence was granted; US and Canadian distribution rights were bought by Astor Films for a reported record sum.